She asked me the most perfect question.

 - O stands for Opportunities; thanks to your Choice, a whole new world of opportunities opens up; which of these opportunities would fit best?

 So, in my situation with those two other business partners, I made my own assumption that I should be the mediator.
-And the assumption that good relationships and the value that you get out of it take time to develop.
+And the assumption that good relationships and the value that you get out of it takes time to develop.

 I kept on telling that story to myself.
 Until my lovely good ol’ friend helped me to become aware of what was going on, and the story that I was telling myself.
 Her question helped me to tell myself another story.
 A story that I didn’t get any value out of this business partnership.
 Not now and not in the future.